kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 While, as shown above, it is possible to add Schemas within the user's code, more importantly Schemas are stored in a separate machine- as well as human-readable text-file called "malli_types.edn".
 There, the Schemas are specified as a Malli [7] data structure, Malli being a standard tool in Clojure for data Schema definition.

-With some library being covered by such a Malli structure, its method and classes can be readily accessed, but in general it is necessary to provide, within the user code, hints that refer to the respective pre-defined Schemas.
-But as shown in the fallback example, when suitable Lisp multimethod functions are provided, the user does not have to specify any type hints at all.
+With some library being covered by such a Malli structure, its methods and classes can be readily accessed, but in general it is necessary to provide, within the user code, hints that refer to the respective pre-defined Schemas.
+But as shown in the fallback example, when additional suitable Lisp multimethod functions are provided, the user does not have to specify any type hints at all when accessing a particular library functionality.

 ## Outlook

-Given that all necessary information about classes and methods are contained in the machine readable Malli text file, it is conceivable to create multimethods automatically.
+Given that all necessary information about classes and methods is contained in the machine readable Malli text file, it is conceivable to create multimethods automatically.
 Also, if the specification of the C++ classes of some library is accessible in machine readable format, even the automatic generation of the Malli file itself does not look completely out of range.

 ## References
 [1]  https://root.cern/manual/python/#passing-python-callables-to-c